firebadnofire/yt-dlp-utils/README.md

 # Features:
  mp4, mp4 compressed, webm format options.

-Manual playlist updator (run the script again with same playlist)
+Playlist updator (run the script again with same playlist)

 Ease of use